tweag/nickel/notes/overriding.md

 - `defaulted(annots)`:
   * if `annots` contains the priority metavalue `force`, then `defaulted(annots) := annots`
-  * otherwise, let `annots' | prio` be the decomposition of `annots` (prio can eventually be empty if `annots` doesn't have a priority metavalue), then `defaulted(annots) := annots' | default`
+  * otherwise, let `annots' | prio` be the decomposition of `annots` into a priority `prio` (possibly empty) and the other metavalues, then `defaulted(annots) := annots' | default`

-That is, `default rec` recursively overwrites all the priorities of leafs to default, excepted for `force` that is left untouched (metavalues are written in a liberal way, in that they can be empty).
+That is, `default rec` recursively overwrites all the priorities of the leafs of a record to `default`, excepted for `force` that is left untouched (metavalues are written in a liberal way, in that they can be empty).

 `force rec` is defined similarly, excepted that it erases all priorites, even default ones.
 The names `default rec/force rec` are just suggestions.